compas-dev/compas_fea/docs/_sources/tutorial/05_sets.rst.txt

     mdl.add_set(name='elset_shell', type='element', selection=[7, 8], explode=False)

+If the ``selection`` is not given as a list, but instead as a single integer (to represent one node for example), it will be converted into a list with one item.
 Sets may be viewed and edited at any time through their string name keys, and then by changing the dictionary as needed.

 .. code-block:: python